-MAIN RISKS BASELINE SCENARIO AND RISK DESCRIPTION MITIGATION ACTIONS AND RELATED STRATEGIC OBJECTIVES Strategic risks connected with the evolution of the market, competition and regulation The markets and the businesses where the Group operates are subject to a gradual and increasing competition and evolution, from a technological and regulatory standpoint, with different timing from Country to Country.
+MAIN RISKS BASELINE SCENARIO AND RISK DESCRIPTION MITIGATION ACTIONS AND RELATED STRATEGIC OBJECTIVES Strategic risks connected with the evolution of the market, competition and regulation The markets and the businesses where the Group operates are subject to a gradual and increasing competition and evolution, both from a technological and regulatory standpoint, with different timing from Country to Country.
 As a result, the Group faces an increasing competitive pressure.
 Furthermore, the Group operates in regulated markets or regimes.
 Thus, changes in the rules of functioning of those markets and regimes, as well as their provisions and obligations, can influence the management's evolution and the Group's results.
-The business risks stemming from the Group's natural presence in competitive markets have been faced with a strategy of integration through the value chain, with a greater drive for technological innovation, diversification and geographical expansion.
+The business risks stemming from the Group's natural presence in competitive markets are faced with a strategy of integration through the value chain, with a greater drive for technological innovation, diversification and geographical expansion.
 Specifically, the actions enacted have produced the evolution of the customer portfolio on the free market, in a downstream integration logic on the final markets, the optimization of the productive mix, by improving the competitiveness of the plants on the basis of a cost leadership, as well as the search for new markets with a high growth potential and the development of renewable sources through adequate investment plans in different Countries.
 In view of the risks deriving from regulatory factors, the Company has intensified the relations with local government and regulatory bodies, by adopting a transparent, collaborative and proactive approach to face and remove the sources of instability in the regulatory framework.
 Market risks Exposure to the prices volatility of fuels and electricity commodities on international markets, which may significantly affect the business results.
 Exposure to the variations on the availability of fuels supplies.
-The commodities price risk management policy aims at protecting margins by: - contracting in advance the sourcing of fuels and the sales of electricity and gas to clients; - using derivatives to cover the financial exposure.
+The commodities price risk management policy aims at protecting margins by: contracting in advance the sourcing of fuels and the sales of electricity and gas to clients; using derivatives to cover the financial exposure.
 The diversification of supply sources, in terms of suppliers and geographical areas, would mitigate the risk of lack of fuels.
 Exposure to exchange rate volatility among the account currency and other currencies that may generate unexpected variations on economic and financial figures, emerging from the financial statements of each company of the Group.
 The consolidated financial statements are also exposed to the risk associated with the consolidation values of equity investments denominated in currencies other than the euro (translation risk).
-The geographical diversification, the access to international financial markets and the operations of commodities on different currencies are sources of volatility.
-The exchange rate risk management policy aims at ensuring the systematic coverage of each company exposure through hedging strategies that typically involve the use of derivatives.
+The geographical diversification, the access to international financial markets and the operations of The exchange rate risk management policy aims at ensuring the systematic coverage of each company exposure through hedging strategies that typically involve the use of derivatives.
 The translation risk is not covered.
-Exposure to volatility of interest rates on international markets that might bring about unexpected variations on net financial expenses or on the value of assets and liabilities measured at fair value.
-The financing conditions for new debts and the floating-rate indebtedness constitute the main sources of uncertainty.
-The interest rate risk management policy aims at limiting the costs of funding and its volatility through the optimization of the financial liabilities portfolio and even through simultaneous or early hedging of exposures by derivative agreements.
-Credit risk Exposure arising from changes in the creditworthiness of counterparties which causes: - an increase in the average payment times for trade receivables or insolvency and payment default (default risk); - deterioration of the market value of the creditor position (spread risk).
-The credit risk management policy provides for a preliminary evaluation of the creditworthiness of counterparties and the adoption of instruments for mitigation, such as the acquisition of collateral securities and guarantees.
-Furthermore, the assignments of receivables pro soluto allow the total elimination from the financial statements of the corresponding assigned assets, consequently eliminating the corresponding risk.
-With reference to the financial and commodities operations, the risk mitigation is achieved through the portfolio diversification and through the adoption of specific standard framework agreements providing for risk mitigation clauses (e.g. netting) and, potentially, cash collateral exchange.
-Liquidity risk Risk that the Group, although solvent, could not promptly fulfil its obligations or could fulfil them only at unfavourable economic conditions due to situations of financial distress or systemic crisis (e.g. credit crunch, sovereign debt crisis, etc.) or to changed perception on its riskiness by the market.
-Among the factors that define the riskiness perceived by the market, the credit worthiness assigned by rating agencies plays a key role since it influences the possibility to access to financing resources and to corresponding economic conditions (credit spread).
-The liquidity risk management policy aims at maintaining sufficient liquidity in order to fulfil the expected obligations in a predetermined timeframe without relying on other financing resources.
-It also aims at maintaining a prudential liquidity reserve so as to fulfil unexpected obligations.
-In order to fulfil the medium/long-term obligations, the Company follows a debt-management strategy which sets forth a diversified structure of the financing resources which are used to cover the financial needs and a balanced profile of maturities.